adamfreedman/organization-genomics/lessons/01_intro_organization.md

 $ pwd
 ```
 this should give the result: '/home/dcuser'
-**Tip:** Remember, when we give a command, rather than copying and pasting, just type it out.
+**Tip** Remember, when we give a command, rather than copying and pasting, just type it out.
 Also the '$' indicates we are at the command prompt, do not include that in your command.
 **Tip** If you were not in your home directory, the easiest way to get there is to enter the command *cd* - which always returns you to home.

 2. Next, try making the following directories using the `mkdir` command